lidderupk/Group-Project/README.md

 ========

 A geolocation aware android app for playing a fun game of chase !
 Challenge friends and family to this fun game around town.
 Give them hints on the way until they reach their final destination !
-Built as part of the [iOS Android Bootcamp](http://thecodepath.com/androidbootcamp).
+Built as part of the [Android CodePath Bootcamp](http://thecodepath.com/androidbootcamp).

 ## Technologies